 (b) The purposes of the council include, but are not limited to, the following:

-(2) Providing expertise and policy guidance in science and research to the state, its agencies and state institutions of higher education regarding federal programs such as the Experimental Program to Stimulate Competitive Research ("EPSCoR") and similar state programs such as the West Virginia Research Trust Fund established in article eighteen-a of this chapter and the Research Challenge Fund established in section twelve, article one-b of this chapter;
+(2) Providing expertise and policy guidance in science and research to the state, its agencies and state institutions of higher education regarding federal programs such as the Experimental Program to Stimulate Competitive Research (“EPSCoR”) and similar state programs such as the West Virginia Research Trust Fund established in §18B-18A-1 et seq. of this code and the Research Challenge Fund established in §18B-1B-12 of this code;

 (3) Encouraging research collaboration among public and private institutions of higher education and the private sector, both within and outside the state;